CliMA/CloudMicrophysics.jl/docs/src/IceNucleationBox.md

 ## Example figures

-Here we show example simulation results from the adiabatic parcel model.
+Here we show example simulation results from the adiabatic parcel model with deposition freezing on dust.
 The model is run three times for 30 minutes simulation time, (shown by three different colors on the plot).
 Between each run the water vapor specific humidity is changed,